ocvt/dolabra/README.md

 ### SMTP

-The `SMTP_FROM_-` variables are used to create a system account as the first entry in the database so it's easy to reference when sending emails without additional overhead.
+The `SMTP_FROM_` variables are used to create a system account as the first entry in the database so it's easy to reference when sending emails without additional overhead.